Tulasi in Hinduism: Importance

 In the Srimad Bhagavatam, the significance of the Tulasi over other plants is described as:

-Every part of the tulasi plant is revered and considered sacred.
+Every part of the tulasi plant is revered and considered sacred, including the leaves, stem, flower, root, seeds and oil.
 Even the soil around the plant is holy.
 The Padma Purana declares a person who is cremated with tulasi twigs in his funeral pyre gains moksha and a place in Vishnu's abode Vaikuntha.
 If a tulasi stick is used to burn a lamp for Vishnu, it is like offering the deities lakhs of lamps.
 If one makes a paste of dried tulasi wood (from a plant that died naturally) and smears it over his body and worships Vishnu, it is worth several ordinary pujas and lakhs of gaudanam (donation of cows).
 Water mixed with the tulasi leaves is given to the dying to raise their departing souls to heaven.

 Just as tulasi respect is rewarding, her contempt attracts the wrath of Vishnu.
 Precautions are taken to avoid this.
 It is taboo to urinate, excrete or throw waste water near the plant.
 Uprooting and cutting branches of the plant is prohibited.
 When the plant withers, the dry plant is immersed in a water body with due religious rites as is the custom for broken divine images, which are unworthy for worship.
 Though tulasi leaves are necessary for Hindu worship, there are strict rules for it.
 A prayer of forgiveness may also be offered to Tulasi before the act.

 The word Tulasi is used in many place names and family names.

+Tulasi Pujan Diwas

+Asaram Bapu started Tulasi Pujan Diwas on 25 December 2014.
+This event should not be mistaken for Tulasi Vivaha, which is observed by Hindus on days between Kartika Ekadashi to Kartik Purnima.